2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 • Doctoral

-Additional Information: Thai language proficiency may be required, depending in the proposed project.
+Additional Information: Thai language proficiency may be necessary for certain projects, depending on the nature of the proposed work.
 Applicants without Thai language skills should include plans for language study in their Fulbright projects.

 Fulbright Proposal Types